The Room

 Fernando Room

-During the festive seasons of Senhor de Matosinhos, this room welcomed those who came from far and near, filling it with the excitement and conversations typical of these days of celebration.
-Years later, this became Fernando's serene refuge: to do his crossword puzzles, celebrate and get excited about his Benfica, or leaf through the daily newspaper or calmly read a book.
+During the festive seasons of Senhor de Matosinhos, this bedroom welcomed those who came from near anf far, filling it with the livelinesse and overlapping conversations typical of those days of celebration.

 Support Room